Natural Ways to Fight Body Odor

-Summer is for playtime and not worrying about underarm sweat and B.O. - or worse, about the chemicals you are exposing yourself to when using that drugstore deodorant!
+Summer is for playtime and not worrying about underarm sweat and B.O. - or worse, about the chemicals you are exposing yourself to when using many standard deodorants that line the shelves even today!
 Luckily, we’ve compiled some natural alternatives to avoid these harmful substances while not compromising on your favorite outdoor activities.

 First, a quick rundown on the source of body odor.
 Our bodies have two types of sweat glands: eccrine glands and apocrine glands.
 Eccrine glands have little odor and are concentrated in our foreheads, palms, underarms and soles.
 Apocrine glands, the glands that secrete waste, however, are the major culprits of unappealing body odor (B.O.).
 Though the sweat secreted by the apocrine glands also has little odor, the bacteria on our skin feeds on it, creating the disagreeable smell we all recognize.
 Usually, we run to the store to grab the nearest stick of deodorant, but the fragrance and consistency of drugstore deodorants is often compromised by carcinogenic and rash inducing ingredients.
 In order to retain shelf life and effectiveness, deodorant and antiperspirants often contain toxic ingredients such as parabens or aluminum (Learn more about harmful chemicals in our cosmetics here)